Curriculum and instruction in GT classes will be differentiated to meet the needs of advanced learners.

 Identification for GT classes may, under certain circumstances, involve a placement review.
 Parents of students who do not qualify for GT content classes through testing may request a placement review.
 Placement reviews may be requested only after test results have been delivered to parents.
 Students for whom a review is requested should give evidence in their current course, through superior work and class participation, that they use outstanding abstract reasoning skills to construct thorough and well developed responses in written assignments, projects, and discussions — over and above what is expected of on-grade-level students.
 A written request for a placement review must be emailed or submitted to Ms. Page within 2 weeks of receiving the test results.

 Students who are selected for GT placement will have work samples that demonstrate that they use advanced level abstract reasoning skills in the subject; that they understand at an advanced level the relationships between the concepts presented in the materials; and that in evaluating and interpreting the material, they take a position which is supported by facts and information from the text they have read.

 These seminars meet during the school day and are scheduled on a rotating basis.
 A calendar will be published at the beginning of each quarter so that students participating in seminars will know of seminar meetings in advance.
-HCPSS guidelines recommend that students who are in the music program and who have a sectional should take only one G/T seminar.
-Students who do not have a sectional may participate in two G/T seminars.
+Students who participate in a band, chorus, or orchestra sectional may enroll in one GT Instructional Seminar.
+Students who do not participate in a music sectional may enroll in up to two GT Instructional Seminars.

-Questions regarding G/T Instructional Seminars should be directed to the school’s G/T Resource Teacher, Ms. Robyn Page, atRobyn_Page@hcpss.org.
+Questions regarding G/T Instructional Seminars should be directed to the school’s G/T Resource Teacher, Ms. Robyn Page, at Robyn_Page@hcpss.org.